 Cam: (while they're investigating an assasination attempt and someone mentions John Wilkes Booth) Do not say that in front of Booth.
 He is related to Booth and he will shoot you.

 - The Good Place: Exaggerated to the point of parody with Tahani, for whom namedropping her famous friends and acquaintances is a recurring Running Gag.
 For example, she once picked up mortar shells in Vietnam with her godmother Princess Diana, was deeply upset by her good friends Taylor Swift and Kanye West's feud over her best friend Beyoncé, is privy to beef between Quvenzhané Wallis and Stephen Hawking, her diary contains forewords by Kylie Minogue and Malala Yousafzai, and she was apparently Baz Luhrmann's muse for a while.
 While none of these celebrities have made appearances on the show, Michael's lie detector implies that all this is true.
+Taken to an illogical extreme when she mentions that her godfather is Big Ben.
+Yes, the clock.

 - I Dream of Jeannie.
 Jeannie was the one who formed The '60s singing group Boyce and Hart, after bringing together four young strangers and bestowing musical talent on them so Amanda Bellows could have a group perform at her charity bazaar.